Ready to grow

 school.
 To do so, it is important that all functions of the school are properly managed.

-The school is seeking experienced firms to oversee and maintain financial operations
+The school is seeking experienced firms to perform maintenance/custodial services for

 and requirements outlined throughout this request.